-When using physical force, officers shall use the least amount of physical force necessary to overcome resistance under the circumstances.
+- When possible, use all de-escalation tactics that are available and appropriate under the circumstances before using physical force.
+(RCW 10.120.020 (3)(a)).
+Deescalation is defined in 301.2.G of this policy. - When using physical force, officers shall use the least amount of physical force necessary to overcome resistance under the circumstances.
+(RCW 10.120.020 (3) (b)).
 This includes a consideration of the characteristics and conditions of a person for the purposes of determining whether to use force against that person and, if force is necessary, determining the appropriate and least amount of force possible to effect a lawful purpose.
-Such characteristics and conditions may include, for example, whether the person:

-- is visibly pregnant, or states that they are pregnant; - is known to be a minor, objectively appears to be a minor, or states that they are a minor; - is known to be a vulnerable adult, or objectively appears to be a vulnerable adult as defined in RCW 74.34.020; - displays signs of mental, behavioral, or physical impairments or disabilities; - is experiencing perceptual or cognitive impairments typically related to the use of alcohol, narcotics, hallucinogens, or other drugs; - is suicidal; - has limited English proficiency; or - is in the presence of children.
+Such characteristics and conditions may include, for example, whether the person: - is visibly pregnant, or states that they are pregnant; - is known to be a minor, objectively appears to be a minor, or states that they are a minor; - is known to be a vulnerable adult, or objectively appears to be a vulnerable adult as defined in RCW 74.34.020; - displays signs of mental, behavioral, or physical impairments or disabilities; - is experiencing perceptual or cognitive impairments typically related to the use of alcohol, narcotics, hallucinogens, or other drugs; - o is suicidal: - has limited English proficiency; or